ggreer/the_silver_searcher/win32/README.md

 Home page: http://sourceforge.net/projects/pthreads4w/

-Using the same pthread 2.10 beta used by [KJK](https://github.com/kjk/the_silver_searcher).
-I tried using the latest 2.10 RC, but it hangs at run time.
-So I reverted to KJK's version, which works fine, until I find the root cause for the hangs in the newer version.
+Using a patched version of pthread 2.10, which is the latest available as of May 2018.
+Note that the 2.10 beta used by [KJK](https://github.com/kjk/the_silver_searcher) worked with only minimal patches for MsvcLibX compatibility, but the 2.10 RC and 2.10 release do not: They hang at run time.
+The root cause is a memory allocation issue in purely static builds of pthreads.lib

 #### Files added
 Name                  | Description